emberjs/rfcs/text/0585-improved-ember-registry-apis.md

 - Is `@ember/application` the appropriate home for the new exports?
 Or should they liver somewhere else, such as `@ember/resolver` or `@ember/application/resolver`?

-- What is the right name for the parameter and interface for the lookup? `identifier` is a reasonable choice, but does overlap with the notion of identifiers from Ember Data.
-It is also *quite* generic.
-We could use any of a number of longer but perhaps clearer names:
+- Is `FactoryIdentifier` the right name for the primary identifier interface? `Identifier` is shorter but overlaps with the notion of identifiers from Ember Data and is perhaps overly generic.
+We could use any of a number of other names:
     - `RegistrationIdentifier`
     - `RegistryIdentifier`
-    - `FactoryIdentifier`
+    - `FactoryId`
     - `RegistryId`
+    - `RegistrationId`
+    - etc.

 - Similarly, is `FactoryTypeIdentifier` the correct name?
 Alternatives might be:
     - `FactoryRegistrationIdentifier`